 - Pro: Thousands of Additional Courses – With over 600 On Demand Courses and more than 4000 video lessons, you can stick with Illumeo after getting learning about Sarbanes Oxley requirements to earn other certs.

 - Con: Subscription Model – The best deal you can get from Illumeo requires you to get a monthly subscription.
-This isn’t necessary if you’re only interested in SOX compliance requirements— but it can lead to even more career opportunities in financial reporting or risk management.
+This isn’t necessary if you’re only interested in SOX compliance requirements— but it can lead to even more career opportunities in financial reporting or even enterprise risk management.

 - 17 Courses